-by a devotee of Rudyard Kipling in America
+by Fred Lanting, All-Breed Judge and devotee of Rudyard Kipling in America

-(Address on the Evolution of the American GSD; given to the Australian GSD Judges Meeting, 1991)
+(from an address on the German Shepherd Dog given to the Australian GSD Judges Meeting, 1991)

 In the High and Far-Off Times the German Shepherd Dog, Oh Best Beloved, did not suffer from today's extremes and weaknesses.
 He had a firm and solid stance, firm and mobile ears, firm and shiny teeth, and firm and work-worthy feet.
 And especially, the Shepherd's Child, as he was often known, was full of insatiable curiosity, and that means he asked ever so many questions.
 He was very interested in learning how to become a show dog, although he knew very little about it in the beginning.